palucaville/py-Blender/README.md

 https://youtu.be/wnJzZx4RdkA?si=cMNmbFgu5Y87s__D

 Blender is a Open Source program to create 3d object, texture and animate.
+By using the pyhong bge module "bpy" we can interact and extend the program.

 The script will use Python **requests** to call Coindesk API for the current price of Bitcoin, get the current time-date from the system, turn the strings  into text objects and render them.
-At each run all objects are given a random color and moved down.
+At each run all objects are given a **random ** color and moved down.
-The number of lines and the "return" time interval can be easily set.
+The number of lines and the requests time interval can be easily set.

 How to use:
 Open Blender